Why create a data disposition strategy?

 The benefits of data disposition

-A data disposition policy fits seamlessly into an organization’s overall cybersecurity or information management strategy strategy.
+A data disposition policy fits seamlessly into an organization’s overall cybersecurity or information management strategy.
 It can also make it easier to manage an organization’s data.
 While there are many benefits to implementing an effective data disposition program, let’s review some of the main points.

 Improved security